NuVanDibe/scriptserve/README.md

 ## Getting Started

 1. Clone this repository to your local machine
-2. Run the included Dockerfile to build the image
+2. Run `docker build .` against the included Dockerfile to build the image
 3. Add your scripts to the `/etc/scriptserve/scripts` directory
 4. Start the container
 5. Access your scripts by subdomain, with the format `{script_name}.script`